SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks

 \section{Conclusion}

-In this work, we propose the first transformer-based spike-driven tracking pipeline for event-based tracking, consisting of the GTP method and SDTrack.
-GTP provides stronger event representation by recording trajectory information, demonstrating robustness and generalizability through extensive experimentation.
-SDTrack is the first transformer-based spike-driven tracker that learns enhanced positional information through IPL without requiring additional positional encoding.
-Notably, SDTrack is end-to-end and requires no data augmentation or post-processing, yet achieves performance comparable to state-of-the-art methods while maintaining minimal energy consumption and parameter counts.
-We hope this work serves as a solid baseline to inspire future research.
+In this work, we propose the first transformer-based spike-driven tracking pipeline for event-based tracking, consisting of the GTP method and a spike-driven tracker.
+GTP provides stronger event representation by recording trajectory information, demonstrating robustness and generalizability across datasets.
+The tracker learns enhanced positional information and template semantics through IPL without requiring additional positional encoding.
+Notably, this work fully unleashes the potential of SNNs in event-based tracking tasks.
+The SDTrack Pipeline operates end-to-end without data augmentation or post-processing, yet achieves performance comparable to state-of-the-art methods while maintaining minimal energy consumption and parameter counts.
+We hope this work inspires future research.